Islamorada 30th Annual Island Fest – cancelled

-The Islamorada Chamber of Commerce presents Artist Derek DeYoung as the 29th Annual Poster Artist for 2020 Island Fest.
-The two-day Island Festival will offer live music, gourmet cuisine, vintage cars, and plenty of fine art and craft.
-The festival takes place on Saturday and Sunday, March 28 and March 29, at Founders Park.
+Presented by the Islamorada Chamber of Commerce, the two-day Island Fest will offer live music, gourmet cuisine, vintage cars, and plenty of fine art and craft.
+The festival takes place on Saturday and Sunday, April 10 & 11, 2021, at Founders Park.

 Derek was born on a bayou near the shores of Lake Michigan where his love of fishing was ignited.
 Over the years his art has veered from the classical fishing art, placing more importance on using a unique style and palette.
-Using oil paints on canvas, he artfully captures all the subtle intricacies fish possess; their patterns dimension and texture.
+Using oil paints on canvas, he artfully captures all the subtle intricacies fish possess; their patterns, dimensions and textures.
 In his artwork DeYoung is constantly pushing the limits by painting fish in beautiful and original ways.

 “Ever since I can remember, my connection to the world and the people around me has been through my artwork.
 I was an average student at best in a family of overachievers academically, but my ability to draw and paint always kept my mom from worrying about me too much.”

 Admission to Island Fest is free and on-site parking is available for a $5 donation.
 The Islamorada Chamber of Commerce encourages the public to “Keep the Scene Green” and bring your own reusable drink container to reduce plastic use during the event.
 Events will take place rain or shine.
 Plan to bring your own lawn chairs and blankets for a comfortable, fun-filled day.
 For more information, call the Islamorada Chamber of Commerce at 305.664.4503.